-Identify the existing knowledge systems in under-resourced and under-represented communities for accessing information about the ocean and coastal environment; determine the measures required to ensure appropriate and effective participation of diverse populations in ocean and coastal education and research; and develop methods so that these populations and their knowledge systems will be more empowered and engaged in ocean research, monitoring, and management in order to build capacity that is more reflective of New Jersey's under-served and under-represented populations.
+Identify the existing knowledge systems in rural and urban communities for accessing information about the ocean and coastal environment; determine the measures required to ensure appropriate and effective participation of all communities in ocean and coastal education and research; and develop methods so that these populations and their knowledge systems will be more empowered and engaged in ocean research, monitoring, and management in order to build capacity that is more reflective of New Jersey's urban and rural populations.

-Assess impacts and effectiveness of the new climate change science standards recently adopted in New Jersey on PreK-12 student learning, on curricular development and dissemination methods, or on new methods for professional development opportunities for educators.
+Assess impacts and effectiveness of the new science standards recently adopted in New Jersey on PreK-12 student learning, on curricular development and dissemination methods, or on new methods for professional development opportunities for educators.

-Develop and evaluate new marine and coastal science curricula using the updated New Jersey Student Learning Standards that can effectively incorporate local impacts or case studies to boost the connectivity of climate science to students and their home communities.
+Develop and evaluate new marine and coastal science curricula using the updated New Jersey Student Learning Standards that can effectively incorporate local impacts or case studies to boost the connectivity of environmental science to students and their home communities.